esther-nyokabi/Hypothesis-Testing/README.md

   On a given weekday, the number of BlueCars taken is more than the total combined number of Utilib and Utilib_14 cars taken.

+  The dataset and glossary to use for this project can be found here [columns_explanation.xlsx](https://github.com/esther-nyokabi/Moringa-Core-Statistics/files/9841475/columns_explanation.xlsx) and here [autolib_daily_events_postal_code.csv](https://github.com/esther-nyokabi/Moringa-Core-Statistics/files/9841491/autolib_daily_events_postal_code.csv) Links to an external site.respectively.

+The provided dataset is a daily aggregation, by date and postal code, of the number of events on the Autolib network (car-sharing and recharging).